-We more or less understand the effects of alcohol on human physiology, yet the same cannot be said with the same level of clarity for the majority of drugs.
-This is one of the primary reasons why drugged driving is such a complex legal issue.
+The effects of alcohol on human physiology are well documented, yet the same cannot be said about the majority of drugs.
+This is one reason why drugged driving is such a complex legal issue.
 The effects of one drug versus another will vary widely depending on the individual.
 A driver who has consumed methamphetamine or cocaine, for example, might be prone to aggressive or reckless behavior.
 Sedatives, on the other hand, will primarily cause dizziness and drowsiness.

-Alcohol remains the most common culprit for the majority of all substances involved in substance impaired car crashes, although surprisingly–or unsurprisingly to some–marijuana is the next most commonly found drug in blood tests conducted on drug impaired drivers.
-Given how common marijuana use is in the city of Los Angeles, it’s important to understand its effects.
+Alcohol is the most common culprit for the majority of all substances involved in substance impaired car crashes, although marijuana is the next most commonly found drug in blood tests conducted on drug impaired drivers.

 Marijuana creates delays in reaction times, affects one’s perception of time and space, and reduces muscle coordination.

 Commonly seen effects in a marijuana impaired driver include:

 - Decreased attention to road conditions.

 There are tests which can accurately detect levels of THC— the mind altering ingredient in the marijuana plant– yet the role which marijuana actually plays in car crashes isn’t entirely clear.

 This ambiguity is partially due to the fact that THC can be detected for days or weeks after being used.
 This means that a driver may test positive for marijuana immediately after an accident, even though the drug was not a factor in causing the accident because it was consumed long before the car accident actually happened.